Grocery Inquiry 2008

 4. implementing creeping acquisition laws (discussion paper to be released by the end of August)

 'The inquiry held hearings around Australia, received over 250 public submissions and obtained vast quantities of data, information and documents from Coles and Woolworths, other retailers, Metcash and many suppliers.'
-(Report page xiii)
+(Report page xiii).
+The submissions are available from the inquiry home page.

 Preliminary Government Response